Boston, Lincolnshire: Rowing

 Boston Rowing Club, near Carlton Road, hosts the annual 33 mi Boston Rowing Marathon each year in mid-September.
 Crews from throughout the world compete, starting at Brayford Pool in Lincoln, and finishing in times from three to six hours.

 Speedway

 An advert for a speedway meeting on Thursday 16 July at the greyhound track in Shodfriers Lane in 1936 appeared in The Guardian on 10 July 1936.
 Other sources now confirm this was a grass track venue.

 Speedway racing was staged at a stadium in New Hammond Beck Road in the 1970s and 1980s.
-The Boston Barracudas raced in the British League Division Two, (now the Premier League) and in 1973 won the League and the Knock-out Cup, with one member winning the League Individual Championship.
+The Boston Barracudas raced in the British League Division Two, (now the Championship League) and in 1973 won the League and the Knock-out Cup, with team captain Arthur Price winning the League Individual Championship.
 After the New Hammond Beck Road Stadium was sold for redevelopment in 1988, attempts to secure a new venue in the 1990s failed.
 A team, known as Boston, raced in the Conference League at King's Lynn.